 As a publisher, you too should be careful not to undervalue your customer’s time.
-Ads need to naturally blend into the chosen content because people are much more receptive to advertising when it is not ruining their online experience.
+Ads need to naturally blend into the chosen content because people are much more receptive to digital advertising when it is not ruining their online experience.

 2. Being respectful to your audience